Diffraction by Circular and Triangular Apertures as a Diagnostic Tool of Twisted Matter Waves

 Similar concepts are well established in electromagnetic diffraction on curved surfaces~\cite{Potylitsyn2011}.
-The practical feasibility of fabricating such curved masks at the few-hundred-nanometer scale remains uncertain, but this strategy offers a potential route to mitigate long propagation distances.
+The practical feasibility of fabricating such curved masks at the few-hundred-nanometer scale is challenging, but this strategy offers a potential route to mitigate long propagation distances.

 Second, for ions the situation is constrained by both aperture size and vacuum requirements.
 Already for $^{12}\mathrm{C}^{6+}$ ions at $E_{\rm kin}=1$\,MeV/u and $z=2$\,m the diffraction image contracts to $\sim 3\times 3~\mu$m, while the aperture size must be kept at the tens-of-nanometers scale, pushing current fabrication limits.
 Moreover, increasing the triangular side well beyond the few-hundred-nanometer range is generally counterproductive: at fixed wavelength and drift distances the detector-plane pitch shrinks as $1/L$, so a tenfold larger aperture yields a tenfold smaller image.
 To recover a $\sim 10\times10~\mu$m field of view one must then extend both the source–aperture and aperture–screen distances to the $10$-m scale (cf. Sec.~\ref{sec:feasibility}), which can be impractical for some beamlines.
 These considerations set realistic upper bounds for the applicability of triangular diffraction as an OAM diagnostic tool.
 Table~\ref{tab:design_geometries} summarizes the key control parameters used in our simulations and the resulting image scale at the detector for representative species.